 Grilled Middle Eastern Turkey Burgers with Yogurt Sauce

 These Grilled Middle Eastern Turkey Burgers with Yogurt Sauce are loaded with flavor and I use My Favorite Low-Carb Pita Bread to make this a carb-conscious and low-glycemic meal, or if you eat the burgers in lettuce wraps they can be Keto!
-Use the Diet-Type Index to find more recipes like this one.
+Use the Turkey Recipes to find more recipes like this one.

 If there’s anyone reading this who just turned their nose up a bit at the mention of turkey burgers, stay with me here for a minute.
 While it’s true that ground turkey can sometimes be a little ho-hum, these Grilled Middle Eastern Turkey Burgers with Yogurt Sauce have finely chopped mint and parsley and are seasoned with an interesting mix of paprika, cumin, coriander, and pepper flakes, for a delicious turkey burger that’s moist and flavorful.
 I actually had the leftovers for breakfast and again for lunch the day after I made them, which is a pretty high recommendation in a house like mine where the fridge is always packed with interesting things to eat.